poosd-gang/small-project/docs/deployment.md

 `/usr/share/github/small-project` contains a clone of [this GitHub repository](https://github.com/poosd-gang/small-project/tree/master/docs).
 Running `sudo git pull` will pull in any changes made to the repository (that were committed and then pushed to GitHub's copy of the repo).

 **Please don't make crazy changes to the files in `/usr/share/github/small-project`** as this will get really annoying to deal with when pulling in stuff from the GitHub repo.
-If you do happen to make a change, please `scp` the affected files to your local clone of the repository, commit (please to master), push/pull request/merge.
+If you do happen to make a change, please `scp` the affected files to your local clone of the repository, commit (please to branch that isn't master), push/pull request/merge.
 We should try not to have to freshly clone onto the server so often (or ever!).

 ## How it Works